NeleB54Gold/NeleBotX/docs/functions.md

 |:-------------:|:-------------:|:---------:|:--------------:|
 | $configs      | Array | Yes | Contains all variables of [$configs](./variables#configs)

 ### NeleBotX::loadUser

-Create an array of current user automatically from the update and load from database if available.
+Return an array of current user automatically generated from the update or load from database if available.

 ### NeleBotX::loadGroup

-Create an array of current group automatically from the update and load from database if available.
+Return an array of current group automatically generated from the update or load from database if available.

 ### NeleBotX::loadChannel

-Create an array of current channel automatically from the update and load from database if available.
+Return an array of current channel automatically generated from the update or load from database if available.